 The fact is, as much as I love guns, when it comes to personal protection I believe in being as well-rounded as possible in case I find myself in a life or death situation and I don’t have my gun.

-Plus, even if I do have my gun with me, martial arts training teaches you how to move properly (to help you get off the X quicker) and it also teaches you how to fight in close quarters situations so you can properly defend yourself against an attacker while you draw your gun.
+Plus, even if I do have my gun with me, martial arts training teaches you how to move properly (to help you get off the X quicker), and it also teaches you how to fight in close quarters situations so you can adequately defend yourself against an attacker while you draw your gun.

 Another important thing to consider is that you don’t have to be a ninja or in the best shape of your life to train in the martial arts.
 I’ve talked to a lot of people who seem intimidated by going out to this type of training, but you’ll find people from all walks of life in most places you visit.
 And of course, if you try a place and it’s a little too “Rambo-ish” or the people are jerks then just try somewhere else.